Jalle19/haphproxy/README.md

 haphproxy is a PHP library which can parse and create HAproxy configuration files.

+The library operates on the configuration at a low level.
+A configuration is made up of sections (e.g. `global` and `default`).
+Each section is made up of parameters (e.g. `mode` and `timeout`).
+Each parameter has a value associated with it, e.g. a parameter named `timeout` can have a value of `timeout 30s`.

+Since the library doesn't actually understand how HAproxy works, it is only guaranteed to generate syntactically valid configurations.
+For proper validation, please use `haproxy -f <configurationFile> -c`.

 ## Requirements

 * PHP 5.6 or newer